Maud Jeffries: Children

-On 2 February 1894, and far from the United States, and representing herself as "Bertha Jeffreys" from Tasmania, she gave birth to a daughter, Florence Beatrice Jeffreys (1894-1974) – later Mrs. George Frederick Seymour — in North Carlton, Victoria, Australia.
+On 2 February 1894, and far from the United States, and representing herself as "Bertha Jeffreys" from Tasmania, she gave birth to a daughter, Florence Beatrice Jeffreys (1894–1974) – later Mrs. George Frederick Seymour — in North Carlton, Victoria, Australia.

 The child, whose father was never identified, was immediately "taken in" by Patrick Joseph and Harriet Ann Walsh, née Deverson, also of North Carlton, who ran a boarding house for actors.
 Although the existence of the child was kept secret from the world in general, her daughter always knew the identity of her mother — whom she met at least once as a child and, after whom, she later named her own daughter.

-Her 1904 marriage produced two children: a son, James Bedford Jeffries Osborne (1908-1984),Navy Service Record: Osborne, James Bedford Jeffries (Lieutenant). and a daughter, Elizabeth Osborne, born on 22 May 1911, who only lived for five weeks.Family Notices: Deaths: Osborne, The Sydney Morning Herald, (Monday, 3 July 1911), p.8.
+Her 1904 marriage produced two children: a son, James Bedford Jeffries Osborne (1908–1984), and a daughter, Elizabeth Osborne, born on 22 May 1911, who only lived for five weeks.
 Later that same year, when her three-year-old son contracted diphtheria, and was admitted to the isolation ward at Yass Hospital, a deeply worried Jeffries, although quite well herself, having already experienced the death of her mother (who had died in Memphis, on 4 January) and the death of her daughter (on 2 July), went into quarantine with her son, rather than be separated from him.
 After several weeks in the hospital, and with the care of his mother, he was well enough for them both to return home.